WhisperingChaos/assert.source.sh/README.md

 # assert.source.sh
 Provide yet another assertion library for testing.
+Primarily for Bash scripting but can be broadly applied to CLI programs that affect environment variables or generate output.

 ### Public API